What is the Fear of the Lord?

-This is not the time to get into all those great scriptures about abiding, endurance, and obedience – I’ll get to those later.
+This is not the time to get into all those great scriptures about abiding, endurance, and obedience.
 For now, let me echo something John said: fear and love don’t mix:

 There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love.
 (1 John 4:18)

 If you fear the punishment or chastisement of God, then love has not had it’s perfect work in you.
 Look again to the cross.
 See the finished work.
 If God loved you and did all that for you while you were a sinner, what won’t he do for you now that you have come home?
 God is for you, not against you.

 Of course, not every Christian is afraid of God.
 If you count yourself among the fearless, let me ask you this question: What is the fear of the Lord?

 To fear God is to worship him.
 It’s to give him the reverence and honor due his name.
 This sort of fear has nothing to do with pain and punishment but is a proper response to a God who is holy, righteous, awesome, and good.

-I’m not saying that God isn’t scary and that his enemies shouldn’t be afraid.
-But if you’re not his enemy then you have nothing to fear.
-(See Luke 12:32, Rom 8:15, and Rev 1:17 if you need proof.)
-If you know God as your heavenly father, then understand that the fear of Lord is not cowering before his smiting hand; it’s trembling before his eternal goodness.
+I’m not saying that God isn’t scary or that his enemies shouldn’t be afraid.
+But you’re not his enemy and you have nothing to fear.
+If you know God as your heavenly father, understand that the fear of Lord is not cowering before his smiting hand; it’s trembling before his eternal goodness.